Affiliate disclosure: When you buy a product via our links, we sometimes earn a referral fee. Learn more

 Step 1: Make a hole in the plastic bottle

-Take a bigger plastic bottle and make a hole on the cap of the bottle.
+Take a bigger plastic bottle and make a hole in the cap of the bottle.
 The width of your hole should be the same as your nozzle, so it can fit inside of it.

 I personally used a Coca-Cola bottle as it has a strong cap.